winitzki/scall/tutorial/programming_dhall.md

     in consume ep
 ```

-We will prove below (in the chapter "Naturality and parametricity") that the functions `inE r` and `outE r` are inverses of each other.
+We will prove below (in the appendix "Naturality and parametricity") that the functions `inE r` and `outE r` are inverses of each other.

-Because of this type isomorphism, it is not necessary to use a complicated type `Exists P → r`.
+Because of this type isomorphism, we may always use the simpler type `∀(t : Type) → P t → r` instead of the more complicated type `Exists P → r`.

-Instead, we may use the simpler and equivalent type `∀(t : Type) → P t → r`.
+We call this equivalence the **function extension rule** for existential types.

 #### Differences between existential and universal quantifiers